christiansatumich/Announcements/README.md

     - 7:30 - 8:30PM at [1001 Green Rd](https://maps.app.goo.gl/oLEnSGYD7tf69Gjz7).
 Contact for Zoom details.

 ## 🕒 Upcoming
-- 🍂 **Fall College Conference**
+- 🍂 **Fall Retreat**
-    - Oct 31 - Nov 2 at Higher Ground Conference & Retreat Center in Indiana
+    - Oct 31 - Nov 2 at Higher Ground Conference & Retreat Center in Indiana with students from all over the Midwest!
     - Registration cost will be $115, including lodging and meals

 ## 📖 Resources